 The soundtrack for the film is pretty great, featuring the aforementioned Sex Pistols, as well as Patti Smith, Richard Hell, The Talking Heads, The Boomtown Rats, and playing out of Tony’s ride, "Blitzkrieg Bop" by The Ramones.
 Tony messes with Andrew by offering him pot and assures him “pot ain’t gonna make you grow tits.”

 In the boy's locker room, we get one of the weirdest scenes in a very bizarre film.
 There are more limp penises than the average Judd Apatow-produced comedy as Tony taunts Andrew in a homophobic manner.
 He goes in for a condescending kiss but when their lips lock, they can’t break free from one another.
 After separating, Andrew huddles in a corner shaking while Tony has a freak-out.
 Los Angeles Times reviewer Linda Gross pointed out that the film, whether intentionally or not, has homophobic undertones, mainly due to Andrew’s appearance later and scenes like this one.
-It’s a fair question for a filmmaker who was likely raised Catholic and may have some very dark views of homosexuality.
-That’s merely speculative, of course.
+It’s a fair question for a filmmaker who was likely raised Catholic and may have had some very dark views of homosexuality placed upon him.
+LaLoggia is an out and proud gay man, so that’s merely speculative, of course.
 I just know the relationship between the Catholic Church and the gay community isn’t so great.

 Another ham-tastic performance is waiting in the wings when Andrew is 54 seconds late to gym class.
 This prompts the over-the-top gym teacher (one and done Philip E. Roy) to force him to do “50 sit-ups and 50 push-ups!”
 My kid has to do laps if she doesn’t wear the right shoes to gym class, so I can’t imagine how she’d react to this prick.
 The boys engage in an aggressive game of dodgeball.
 Andrew is doing his push-ups while the teacher is screaming for the boys to kill each other.
 All of a sudden, Andrew’s head pops into frame and his eyes are bright yellow.
 Mark is the last man standing on the opposing side and the gym teacher yells to “kill the son of a bitch!”
 He grabs a dodgeball and, in a scene very reminiscent of Kenny’s death in the “Conjoined Fetus Lady” episode of South Park, hurls it at Mark, slamming him into the wall where he spits up blood.
 He’s very dead.